My name is Dana – like Scully – and I have survived 100 days of a nightmare clown president.

 Badass: We didn’t get to this one before, but research proved what we already knew – the resistance is being led by women.
 Thanks, research!

-Badass: Sandra Hernandez, the costumer for Shots Fired, has been outfitting Aisha Hinds’ Pastor Janae in an epic series of woke-as-fuck t-shirts that have garnered a fandom of their own.
+Badass: Sandra Hernandez, the costumer for Shots Fired, has been outfitting Aisha Hinds’ Pastor Janae in an epic series of woke-as-hell t-shirts that have garnered a fandom of their own.
 It’s easy to forget the importance that costumers play in shaping and representing a character and in giving voice to the things they don’t say onscreen.
 Not that there’s much that Pastor Janae holds back, but just in case anyone watching is somehow missing the message, Hernandez makes sure that it’s there in black and white, literally.

 Badass: Fake detective/real-life badass Mariska Hargitay premiered her documentary I Am Evidence this week at Tribeca, which takes a hard look at the thousands of untested rape kits backlogged across the country and individuals like prosecutor Kym Worthy who are fighting to see justice served for victims.
 Mariska began the Joyful Heart Foundation after receiving numerous letters from survivors while playing sex crimes detective Olivia Benson on Law and Order: SVU, and after learning about the backlog, used her prominent role to shine a spotlight on an overlooked injustice and to amplify the voices of survivors.
 She really does exemplify the best of celebrity activism – advocating and raising awareness on behalf of those in need without appropriating or romanticizing their stories, and the fact that it was survivors themselves who identified her as someone they could reach out to makes it particularly powerful.
 (THR)